 On February 9, 1773, future U.S. President William Henry Harrison was born in Virginia.
 The enigmatic Harrison is best known for his premature death in office after 30 days.
 Harrison is one of the more interesting early Presidents because of his pre-White House career.

 Harrison was a legitimate military hero who had a popular 1840 campaign slogan: Tippecanoe and Tyler, Too.
-His grandson, Benjamin Harrison, later became a U.S. President.
+His grandson, Benjamin Harrison, later became a U.S. President in 1888.

 Harrison was born into an aristocratic Virginia family, but he decided to forgo medicine for a military career.
 He then left the army to become Governor of the Illinois Territory for 12 years.